gcalderone/GModelFit.jl/docs/src/index.md

 nothing # hide
 ```

-The **GFit.jl** package implements a `show` method for many of the data types involved, hence the above code results in the following output:
+The **GModelFit.jl** package implements a `show` method for many of the data types involved, hence the above code results in the following output:
 ```@example abc
 show((best, fitstats)) # hide
 ```